RyuuXS/Reforestation/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## What happens when you anger a brain surgeon?
+They will give you a piece of your mind.